LevanBokeria/bayesian_sequential_design_simulations/README.md

 # Main sequence of scripts to run simulations:

-First, please open the .proj file.
+First, please open the .Rproj file.
 Having the project started makes sure the working directory is set correctly.

 1_simulation_parameters.R: specify various types of simulations you'd like to run.
 You can either run on the cluster or locally.